-- Oats – when I decided to bake these oatmeal cookies, I’ve had only rolled oats at home.
+- Oats – when I decided to bake these oatmeal cookies, I had only rolled oats at home.
 Although my first batch of cookies was made with them, for the second batch I’ve decided that I will grind them very shortly in the food processor.
-I didn’t wanted here that the oats turn into flour, no sir!
-I wanted to achieve the texture similar to quick oats.
-The point being here is, I recommend using quick oats for this recipe or slightly grinding the rolled oats before adding to the rest of the ingredients.
+I didn’t want here that the oats turn into flour, no sir!
+I wanted to achieve a texture similar to quick oats.
+The point here is, I recommend using quick oats for this recipe or slightly grinding the rolled oats before adding them to the rest of the ingredients.

-- Spelt flour – one of my favorite types of flour for great tasting desserts.
-Here I’ve used whole-grain spelt flour which added slightly nutty, sweet taste to these oatmeal cookies.
+- Spelt flour – is one of my favorite types of flour for great tasting desserts.
+Here I’ve used whole-grain spelt flour which added a slightly nutty, sweet taste to these oatmeal cookies.

 - Hazelnuts – previously roasted in the pan so the skin is easier to peel off.
 The hazelnuts give these cookies some crunch!

 - Dark chocolate – although I used dark chocolate with 70% cocoa, the ones with 78% or 85% would also work really well.
 Dark chocolate gives these cookies some contrast in flavor.